Get Your Home Ready for Sale

 - Brass cabinet hardware for a kitchen: $150 (total)

 - Front door hardware: $150

-- Black hardware is high contrast on white cabinets and doors, so decide whether that suits your home or not
+- Black hardware is highly contrasted on white cabinets and doors, so decide whether that suits your home.

-- If you are keeping some of the brass in your home, black and oil rubbed bronze will transition the best with a brass finish
+- If you’re keeping some brass in your home, black and oil-rubbed bronze will best transition with a brass finish.

-- Nickel does not work well in the same room as brass so if you are looking at nickel you’ll want to update all of the brass items in that room (or ideally in your whole home)
+- Nickel doesn’t usually work well in the same room as brass, so if you are looking at nickel, you’ll want to update all of the brass items in that room (or ideally in your whole home)

-Lighting is ESSENTIAL to any homes’ success whether you’re living in it or selling.
-Clean, but poorly lit rooms can look dirty, gloomy and small.
+Lighting is ESSENTIAL to a home’s success, whether you’re living in it or selling it.
+Clean but poorly lit rooms can look dirty, gloomy, and small.
 A well-lit room looks brighter, bigger, cleaner, and more appealing to potential buyers.
 Add in some decluttering, and you’re set!

 Check this list to see if any of your rooms have an outdated and ineffective light fixture:

 - Light fixtures that hold only one bulb (other than a pendant over an island)

 - Booby lights (if you don’t know what I’m talking about, read here)